jun-eau/Slipstream/README.md

 Once configured, Slipstream will launch Rocket League correctly through Proton every time.

 > **Using the Native Binary:** The native Linux binary is also provided.
 Its primary purpose is for initial setup without needing Steam, or for use with other tools like Lutris.
 To use it, make it executable with `chmod +x Slipstream` and run it with `./Slipstream`.
 After it saves your `config.json`, it will display a confirmation message, as it cannot launch the Windows game directly.
-You can then use the recommended Steam method above.
+You can then use `Slipstream.exe` with your preferred compatibility layer.

 ## Updating Slipstream